Many things go into the making of a photograph. However, only one will indeed be the key to a great picture.

 Show & Tell

-I believe that photos alone cannot tell a story.
-I think, at best, they can capture a slice or a moment.
-People need words to help understand what is going on in the photograph.
+Photos alone cannot tell a story.
+At best, they can capture a slice or a moment.
+People need words to help them understand what is happening in the photograph.

-We learned this concept in Kindergarten when we had a “Show & Tell” day at school.
+We learned this concept in Kindergarten during a “Show & Tell” day at school.
 The objects your classmates brought into school needed them to tell us why they got them to school.
 Without their words, we didn’t understand.

-Now the best part of “Show & Tell” was that the visuals gave us a great deal of information that the words alone couldn’t do as well and briefly did as the visual.
+The best part of “Show & Tell” was that the visuals gave us much information that the words alone couldn’t do as well or as briefly as the visuals.

 Here is the formula I think works well for photos that communicate: